jwmach1/parameterized-scheduler/README.md

 Parameterized Scheduler
 =======================

+## Before looking too deep here, take a look at the [fork](https://github.com/jenkinsci/parameterized-scheduler-plugin).
+That is the plugin registered in the [Jenkins registry](https://plugins.jenkins.io/parameterized-scheduler)

 A Jenkins Plugin to support setting parameters in the build schedule.
 Using multiple cron lines each ending with a % and some name=value pairs you can schedule your parameterized build to run with different parameters at different times.
 It may turn out that
 [this improvement request JENKINS-16352](https://issues.jenkins-ci.org/browse/JENKINS-16352) will be implemented in Jenkins core.
 Then this plugin will no longer be needed.
 My first thought is to try it out as a plugin.